xogusrns123/Helix-ASPLOS25/artifact_evaluation/ae_readme.md

 The decode throughput is 102.3, corresponding to Figure 5(b) Prototype - Swarm in the paper.
 The average prompt latency is 1.243, corresponding to Figure 5(e) Prototype - Swarm in the paper.
 The average decode latency is 0.309, corresponding to Figure 5(f) Prototype - Swarm in the paper.
+The prompt and decode latency percentiles correspond to Figure 5(e) and Figure 5(f) Prototype - Swarm in the paper.

 #### 5. LLaMA 30B + offline + Separate Pipelines